 Soda is sweetened with artificial sugars and high-fructose corn syrup.
 According to a study in the Journal of Nutrition, consuming large amounts of fructose results in increased intra-abdominal fat.
 Even reaching for diet soda won't make a difference.
 Steer clear of the sugary drink completely, and reach for fruit-infused waters instead.
 They're much more hydrating and just as yummy.

 Meat can be a healthy part of your diet.
 It supplies your body with large amounts of protein for maintained energy levels and new muscle cell production.
 However, processed meats that are high in saturated fat (yes, that includes bacon) aren't your healthy-lifestyle friends.
 Instead, look to plant proteins or lean meats like grilled chicken and fish to fulfill your daily quota.

 You've probably heard the good news.
 Following a Mediterranean diet (one that's high in lean, antioxidant-packed foods like olive oil, leafy greens, and fish) can do wonders for your mind and body.
 Low-fat or fat-free salad dressings replace healthy monounsaturated fats with additives and chemicals.
 Instead, make your own!
 Simply combine olive oil with lemon and red-wine or balsamic vinegar.
 It takes your salad to the next level.

 Just like soda, most store-bought fruit juices are full of additives, sweeteners, and, yes, high-fructose corn syrup.
 The same goes for store-bought smoothies.
 Do yourself a favor and make your own juices and smoothies at home.
-Not only will it taste 100 times better, you'll know each ingredient is fresh and healthy, and rest assured: Your waistline will benefit.
+Not only will it taste 100 times better, you'll know each ingredient is fresh and healthy.
+And rest assured: Your waistline will benefit.